jeffotoni/quick/README.md

 func main() {

+   // Create a new Quick server instance
     q := quick.New()

-    q.Use(cors.New())
+    // Use the CORS middleware to allow cross-origin requests q.Use(cors.New())

-    q.Get("/v1/user", func(c *quick.Ctx) error {
+    // Define a GET route at /v1/user q.Get("/v1/user", func(c *quick.Ctx) error {
-        c.Set("Content-Type", "application/json")
+        // Set the response content type to JSON c.Set("Content-Type", "application/json")

-        return c.Status(200).SendString("Quick in action com Cors❤️!")
+        // Return a response with status 200 and a message return c.Status(200).SendString("Quick in action com Cors❤️!")
     })